Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Activate definition

+Activate the definition to be able to send message of the defined type to the business partner.

 #### Prerequisites

-- At least one definition setting has been created, see [Specify header file settings](#create-definition-settings).
+- At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
 - You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) or [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
 - You have defined the data sources for this definition, see [Define data sources](./04_ManageDataSources.md#define-data-sources).
 - You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MapAttributes.md#define-mapping-settings).